-In this activity we are going to think about and map out the safe people we can access in our own lives, in our community, and in our country when we want to talk to someone about our mental wellbeing, and we'll also create an action plan for how young people can commit to better support one another!
+Tell the group: in this activity we are going to think about and map out the safe people we can access in our own lives, in our community, and in our country when we want to talk to someone about our mental wellbeing.
+We'll also create an action plan for how we as children can better support one another!